-Quotations are sought when there is no existing contract, additionally, dependent on the expected cost, quotes for goods and services are obtained from local suppliers where possible.
-Council has a Local Purchasing Policy.
-The policy can be viewed here Local Purchasing Policy (PDF 258.8KB).
+Quotations are sought when there is no existing contract, additionally, dependent on the expected cost, quotes for goods and services are obtained locally where possible.

 * Legislation requires a public tender for the purchase of all goods, services and works for which the estimated expenditure exceeds $150,000 for goods or services.
 Tenders are advertised in the Sydney Morning Herald, the Daily Liberal, Tenderlink and online.